onzfonz/comp227/src/content/4/en/part4c.md

     required: true,
     minlength: 5
   },
+  date: {
-  date: Date,
+        type: Date,
+        required: true,
+  },
   important: Boolean,
   user: {
     type: mongoose.Schema.Types.ObjectId,
-    ref: 'User' // highlight-line
+    ref: "User" // highlight-line
   }
-})
+});
 ```

 You can find the code for our current application in its entirety in the *part4-8* branch of
 [this GitHub repository](https://github.com/comp227/part3-tasks-backend/tree/part4-8).

-> Pertinent: At this stage, firstly, some tests will fail.
+> **Pertinent**: At this stage, firstly, some tests will fail.
 > We will leave fixing the tests as an optional exercise.
-> Secondly, in the deployed tasks app, creating a task will not work at this moment as we have yet to link the user to the frontend.
+> Secondly, in the deployed tasks app, *creating a task will not work at this moment as we have yet to link the user to the frontend*.

 </div>